 (i) A continuous secondary seal extending from the floating roof to the tank wall (rim-mounted secondary seal); or

-(ii) A closure or other device which controls VOC emissions with an effectiveness equal to or greater than a seal required under subparagraph (A)(i) of this subsection as approved in writing by the Department.
+(ii) A closure or other device which controls VOC emissions with an effectiveness equal to or greater than a seal required under subparagraph (A)(i) as approved in writing by DEQ.

 (B) All seal closure devices meet the following requirements:

-(i) There are no visible holes, tears, or other openings in the seal(s) or seal fabric;
+(i) There are no visible holes, tears, or other openings in the seals or seal fabric;

-(ii) The seal(s) are intact and uniformly in place around the circumference of the floating roof between the floating roof and the tank wall; and
+(ii) The seals are intact and uniformly in place around the circumference of the floating roof between the floating roof and the tank wall; and

-(iii) For vapor mounted seals, the accumulated area of gaps exceeding 0.32 cm (1/8 inch) in width between the secondary seal and the tank wall are determined by the method in subsection (d) of this section and shall not exceed 21.2 cm2 per meter of tank diameter (1.0 in2 per foot of tank diameter).
+(iii) For vapor mounted seals, the accumulated area of gaps exceeding 0.32 cm (1/8 inch) in width between the secondary seal and the tank wall are determined by the method in subsection (d) and must not exceed 21.2 cm2 per meter of tank diameter (1.0 in2 per foot of tank diameter).

 (C) All openings in the external floating roof, except for automatic bleeder vents, rim space vents, and leg sleeves, are: